You are in charge of your art career.

 What’s the profit potential?
 Yep, get out your pen and paper and start figuring out income, expenses, and the bottom line.

 In a best-case scenario, how much money would I make?

 Worst case, how much would I make (or lose)?
 Is it worth it?
 It might be worth it to make less if it leads to future opportunities that have bigger payoffs.

 A project is rarely fulfilling if the only reward is monetary.
 We’re likely to be even more thrilled with the results when it benefits our future.

 What opportunities might come my way as a result of being involved with this project?
-This is, in my opinion, the most critical question because it’s the reason most of us take on more than we can handle.
+This is the most critical question because a chance at future growth is the reason most of us take on more than we can handle.

 If you can find good reason to start a project when you don’t really have time for it, you probably need to look at everything else you have going on and adjust your priorities.
 You're going to need the energy.

 How do you make tough decisions like whether or not to involve yourself in a new project?

 Have you ever taken on a project that you regretted?
 If so, were there any warning signs you should have seen?